bryancandi/bcsh-shell/README.md

 # bcsh-shell
-A simple Unix-like shell written in C.\
+A simple Unix-like shell written in C.
-Currently a work in progress.